Swofty-Developments/HypixelSkyBlock/README.md

 1. Due to the nature of SkyBlock, there may be a variety of services that need to be ran.
 Go to the releases page [here](https://github.com/Swofty-Developments/HypixelSkyBlock/releases/tag/latest) and download any .JAR files that start with `Service`.
 2. Move these JAR files into the same directory as your Game Servers, they will share the configuration JSON with the services.
 3. Run them using `java -jar {Insert the JAR file}`.

+### Forums Website Setup Guide
+1. Ensure that your API service is running.
+2. Follow the steps found at [the HypixelForums repository](https://github.com/Swofty-Developments/HypixelForums).

 ### Resource Pack Setup Guide
 1. In preparation for SkyBlock version 1, we already have a resource pack system setup.
 To start, download the `SkyBlockPacker.jar` from the releases page [here](https://github.com/Swofty-Developments/HypixelSkyBlock/releases/tag/latest).